 The Guide to Easter in Fiji© FijiPocketGuide.com

 What is Easter Like in Fiji?

 Easter is a Christian holiday that is celebrated with enthusiasm in the islands of Fiji.
-Around 65% of the population identify themselves as Christian, so it’s no wonder that Fiji observes the days revolving around Easter Sunday as national public holidays.
+Around 65% of the population identify themselves as Christian, so it’s no wonder that Fiji observes the days revolving around Easter as a national public holiday.
 But what does that mean for visiting Fiji during Easter?
 Find out with this guide to Easter in Fiji.

 When is Easter?

-As Easter is a Christian holiday and around 65% of Fiji’s population is Christian, Fijians celebrate Easter for religious reasons.
+As Easter is a Christian holiday and around 65% of Fiji’s population is Christian, Fijians celebrate Easter for religious purposes.

 Church Celebrations

-Part of the Easter celebrations is a Mass at church on Easter Sunday.
-The locals will wear their best clothing to attend the event, which is then usually followed by a community feast.
-There may also be singing after church (definitely during Mass), as well as dancing.
+Fijians celebrate Easter as a religious holiday by going to church.
+Sunday church services might be part of the weekly routine in Fiji, but Easter service is always noteworthy.
+Good Friday marks the memorial of the death of Jesus Christ, and Easter Sunday celebrates his resurrection.
+The locals will wear their best clothing to attend the events, which is then usually followed by a community feast.
+There may also be singing after church (definitely during Mass).

 The Fijian Crosswalk

 On the lead-up to Easter, there is the traditional Fijian Crosswalk.
 The Crosswalk is where Catholic and Methodist Fijians gather to walk across the island of Viti Levu, Fiji’s largest island.
-They travel 200km (124 miles) along Queens Road, starting in Suva and ending seven days later in Nadi.
+They travel 200 km (124 mi) along Queens Road, starting in Suva and ending seven days later in Nadi.
 A large cross is carried among the group.
 Needless to say, the event draws in the crowds to offer support.

+The Guide to Easter in Fiji© FijiPocketGuide.com